VMmanager Knowledge Base

 Problem

-After updating the platform to version 2026.02.2 or higher, the platform stopped working.
+After updating the platform to version 2026.02.2 or higher, the following symptoms occur:

 Cause

 Starting with version 2026.02.2, the platform architecture includes a new container, vm_back.
 As a result, configuration templates for some services have been moved from the vm_box container to the new vm_back container.
 For example, the ip-fabric configuration template.
-The issue occurs due to custom patches (YAML files) that still reference the vm_box container.
+The issue occurs due to custom patches (YAML files) that reference files in the vm_box container.
+This causes the vm_box container to fail to start correctly and constantly restart.
 For more information about patches, see Container modification via patches.

 Diagnosis